The gauge/gravity duality: Scalar field in

 \section{Scalar field in $AdS$}

 In order to be more precise about the correspondence between states in $AdS$ and states in the boundary it is necessary to do the quantum mechanics of a particle in $AdS$.
 Equivalently, we quantize the corresponding field in $AdS$.
 In this subsection we consider a massive scalar field in $AdS$ with an action \be S = \int d^{d+1}x \sqrt{g} \left[ ( \nabla \phi )^2 + m^2 \phi^2 \right] \ee Let us compute the energy spectrum in $AdS$ in global coordinates, \nref{adsmet}.
 Let us only focus on the ground state.
 We expect that it should have zero angular momentum.
 So we make an ansatz for the wavefunction $\phi = e^{ - i \omega t } F(r)$, with the boundary condition that $F(r) \to 0$ at infinity.
 By setting $\nabla^2 \phi - m^2 \phi =0 $ we get an $\omega$ dependent equation for $F(r)$ with two boundary conditions, one at infinity and one at the origin.
 It is an eigenvalue problem which gives quantized frequencies.
-It is possible to check that \be \phi = e^{ - i \Delta t } { 1 \over ( 1 + r^2 )^{\Delta \over 2 } } \ee with \be \Delta = { d \over 2 } + \sqrt{ { d^2 \over 4 } + ( m R)^2 } \ee is a solution of the equation of motion with the right boundary conditions.
+It is possible to check that \be \phi = e^{ - i \Delta t } { 1 \over ( 1 + r^2 )^{\Delta \over 2 } } \ee with \be \Delta = { d \over 2 } + \sqrt{ { d^2 \over 4 } + ( m L)^2 } \ee is a solution of the equation of motion with the right boundary conditions.
 We identify this solution as the ground state, since it has no oscillations in the radial direction.
 The energy is $\omega = \Delta$.
 The energies of all other states differ from this by an integer, $\omega_n = \Delta +n$.
 This is due to the fact that we can get all the other states from the action of the conformal generators, thus, their energies are determined by the conformal algebra.

 We get a wavefunction localized near the center of $AdS$.
-In the large mass limit $mR \gg 1$, we see that it becomes localized at $r=0$, decaying like $e^{ - m R r }$ away from zero.
-This is what we expect for a classical particle in $AdS$.
-For $m R$ of order one, the wavefunction is extended over a region of order one in $r$, which corresponds to proper distances of order the $AdS$ radius.
+In the large mass limit $mL \gg 1$, we see that it becomes sharply localized at $r=0$, as we expect for a classical particle in $AdS$.
+For $m L$ of order one, the wavefunction is extended over a region of order one in $r$, which corresponds to proper distances of order the $AdS$ radius.
 A particle of zero mass, $m=0$, has an integer energy $\Delta = d$.
 The case of the graviton gives an equation which is similar to that of a massless field, and also leads to $\Delta =d$, as expected from the dimension of the stress tensor.